 - 1. Try on boots while wearing expedition socks and walk around in them. - 2.
 The boots must have ankle support to protect you while walking with a heavy rucksack, and check there is a deep tread for grip. - 3.
 Think about how often you'll use your boots and spend money appropriate to that use. - 4.
 You need to get your boots well before your expedition as you will need to wear them in to reduce rubbing and improve comfort.

-- 1. Often you can get last season's boots in the sales and still get a professional fitting. - 2.If you decide the boots don't fit, some retailers will allow you t return boots if you have only worn them indoors.
+- 1. Often you can get last season's boots in the sales and still get a professional fitting.

 Find out more about walking boots at DofE.org/shopping/boots